tyrell-1/instagram_reels_downloader-patched-/README.md

 This project is an Instagram Reel scraper that uses the `aiohttp`, `BeautifulSoup` and `requests` libraries to fetch and parse JSON data from Instagram, extract hashtags from the reel description, and save the reel to file.

 ## Installation
 To install this project, you will need to have Python 3.6 or higher installed.
-Once you have Python installed, you can install this project using the following command:
+Once you have Python installed, you can install the required libraries for this project using the following command:

 ```pip install -r requirements.txt```